multiplealiases/multiplealiases.github.io/_posts/2025-05-05-prng-background.md

 # Who says we can't synthesize one?

 It'd be catastrophic if we all set the seed value to a fixed value;
-imagine getting the same SSH private keys each time you ran `ssh-keygen`.
+imagine getting the same SSH private keys each time we all ran `ssh-keygen`.
 Clearly, this isn't what we do.

 Instead, let's make use of this conveniently-placed trickle